How to set up a Tax Free Company in Paradise

 You will have to hire some Thai nationals, so why not make the best of it.
 Start to grow a team.
 Thai people have a particular way of working.
 I’ll let you figure that one out for yourself!

-If things don’t go well in Thailand, the valuable parts of your business, such as the intellectual property, is held safely offshore.
+If things don’t go well in Thailand, the valuable parts of your business, such as the intellectual property, are held safely offshore.

 What to Be Careful With